 We bought this carrier after having issues with another carrier that was passed on to us when we first became parents.

 This carrier has been a vast improvement.
-Comfy for us to wear and seemingly comfy for our girls who both enjoy being carried in it.
+Comfy for us to wear thanks to the padded shoulder straps and waist belt.
+It seems to be comfy for our girls who both enjoy being carried in it.